 27 of 46

 Chalkboard pumpkins are popular front-porch accessories, and we particularly love the updated take with this pretty planter.
 Here's the secret: This isn't a pumpkin at all!
 Take the handle off a plastic candy bucket and cover with matte black chalkboard paint.
 Place a small pot of orange mums inside.
 The chalkboard note can change on a whim.

 Wreath with Coffee-Filter Flowers

 Shhh!
-Dyed coffee filters are the secret ingredient behind this DIY front door wreath.
+Dyed coffee filters are the secret ingredient behind this DIY fall door wreath.
 Snag the stylish look by dip-dyeing paper coffee filters in bowls of diluted food coloring.
 Let the filters dry, then hot-glue them to a white grapevine wreath.
 Use just a dot of hot glue to start, press the center of the coffee filter onto the wreath, and crinkle and fold the edges to achieve the floral effect.
-A pretty polka-dot burlap ribbon serves as a "spot on" finishing touch.
+A pretty polka-dot burlap ribbon serves as a "spot-on" finishing touch.

 Cozy Fall Mum Wreath

 Warm up your fall porch decor with an easy-to-make wreath.
 To make, press spider mums with 1-inch stems into a foam wreath.
 The blooms will last a few days, especially if you spritz them with water a few times.
 Finish the look by hanging with a plaid scarf.